HIDGlobalDocs/style-guide/docs/a-to-z/t/that-vs-which.md

 # that vs. which

 Use *that* at the beginning of a clause that’s necessary for the sentence to make sense.
-Don’t put a comma before *that.*
+Don’t put a comma before *that*.

 **Global tip** Include *that* even if the sentence is clear without it.
 It helps to clarify the sentence structure.

 Use *which*
 at the beginning of a clause that adds supporting or parenthetical information.
-If you can omit the clause and the sentence still makes sense, use *which,* and put a comma before it.
+If you can omit the clause and the sentence still makes sense, use *which*, and put a comma before it.

 ## Examples